Definition of Deferred Annuity

 Example of Deferred Annuity

 Let us take an example where an investor purchased a deferred annuity in which he has to invest $90,000 and will get 30 payments of $9,000 each annually post-retirement.
-The effective rate of interest is 4.5%, the no. of the period after which the annuity payment will start is 10 also.
+The effective interest rate is 4.5%, and the no. of the period after which the annuity payment will start is 10.

 Deferred Annuity = $9,000 * [1 – (1 + 4.5%)-30] / [(1 + 4.5%) 10 * 4.5%]

 There are three types of it:

 - Fixed annuity: The interest rate is fixed and never changes in this type of annuity.
 But it has a lower return rate than other types of annuities.

 - Variable annuity: In this type of annuity, the funds are invested in various investment options like stocks, bonds, etc. It provides a potentially higher return rate and is also associated with increased risk.

 - Indexed annuity: In this annuity, the minimum rate of return is guaranteed like in a fixed interest annuity, but the rate can go up, determined by the market index.